 4. Do Something Outside.
 By far one of the biggest game changers for me.
 Fresh air is like therapy.
 Add moving your bodyand you have a serious endorphin rush.
 Running, skiing, biking, swimming, hiking or paddle boarding.
 There aren’t many more things that I would like to be doing.

-Once upon a time I did literally nothing outside.
+Once upon a time I spent little time outdoors.
 I lived in a city, worked a stressful job, went out to dinner all of time and often had drinks after work.
 That was essentially what my life consisted of.
 Yeah, the dinner and drinks were fun but that was my hobby and I started to gain weight.
 I moved to Boulder in order to change my lifestyle and the first thing that changed for me was getting outside.
 Changed my mentality and my perspective on what my body needed.

 5. Yogi Honey Lavender Stress Relief Tea.
 I love tea.
 One of my favorite things about hot tea is how it serves as something to slow me down.
 Because it is hot, I have to drink it slower.
 It goes perfectly with a piece of dark chocolate at night.
 With a book.
 In the car on a cold day.
 Or to share with a friend.
 Another perk- it has 0 calories and suppresses my appetite!